viet-aus-it/vait-discord-bot/README.md

     - `GUILD_ID`: The guild ID that you want to use your bot with to test out commands
     - `PUBLIC_KEY`: Your bot public key.
     - `CLIENT_ID`: The client ID of your bot
+  - Axiom configs: Ignore this section because this will be production only.
   - DB Values: We already fill in some defaults for this to work in a local environment.
     - `POSTGRES_HOST`: localhost
     - `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`: You can fill in whatever